araman18/spotify-data-app/README.md

 ## Run Commands
    ## How to run locally

-   - You must make a few changes to the code before attempting to run it locally, the following changes are in app.py
+   - You must make a few changes to the code before attempting to run it locally, the following changes are at the beginning of app.py.

     '''